-If you love hiking and nature, there are a number of beautiful hiking trails in Huntsville Alabama for you to check out.
+If you love hiking and exploring nature, there are several beautiful hiking trails in Huntsville, Alabama, for you to check out.

-Hiking trails in Huntsville Alabama are very well known for their scenic beauty as well as their ability to give an adventurous adrenaline pump to all nature lovers.
+Hiking trails in Huntsville are very well known for their scenic beauty and their ability to give a thrilling adrenaline pump to all nature lovers.

-If you plan on going hiking in the hiking trails in Huntsville Alabama, make sure to take out plenty of time, because once you start the journey, you will be wanting more and more.
+If you plan on seeking an adventurous trip on the hiking trails in Huntsville, make sure to take plenty of time because once you start the journey, you will want more and more.

-Exploring the forests and hiking trails in Huntsville Alabama will give you immense pleasure and will make you feel one with nature.
+Exploring the forests and hiking trails will give you immense pleasure and will make you feel one with nature.

-In case you plan on taking a trip through the hiking trails in Huntsville Alabama, here is a list for the best trails that you should consider going to.
+So, here is a list of the best trails that you should consider going to.

 1) Blevins Gap Nature Preserve